-From the more cosmopolitan hub and prefectural capital of Yamagata City, visitors can delve into this fascinating corner of Japan with its rich culture, soothing hot springs, soaring mountains and ski fields.
+The Yamagata prefectural capital of Yamagata City is a cosmopolitan hub allowing visitors to delve into a fascinating corner of Japan boasting a rich culture, soothing hot springs, soaring mountains and ski fields.

 Yamagata City is easily accessible from Tokyo in about two and a half hours via the Yamagata Shinkansen Line.